nphumbert/nphumbert.github.io/source/_posts/2017-09-17-testing-java-spring-cloud-microservices.markdown

 ### Unit Tests

 Unit tests allow to test a unit (generally a method) in isolation.
-They are very cost-effective: easy to setup and very fast.
-Thus, they can give a very fast feedback about the state of the application to quickly spot bugs or regressions.
-It is then advised to test every edge cases and relevant combinations with unit tests.
+They are very cost-effective: easy to set up and very fast.
+Thus, they can give a fast feedback about the state of the application to quickly spot bugs or regressions.
+It is then advised to test every edge case and relevant combination with unit tests.
 As a bonus, they can validate a design: if the code is really difficult to test, the design is probably bad.

-In a microservice, like in any other codebase, it is crucial to unit test domain / service classes and every other classes that contain logic.
+In a microservice, like in any other codebase, it is crucial to unit test domain / service classes and every other class that contains logic.

 The tooling we prefer to write unit tests is [Junit](http://junit.org/junit5/) (to run the tests), [AssertJ](http://joel-costigliola.github.io/assertj/) (to write assertions) and [Mockito](http://site.mockito.org/) (to mock external dependencies).

 ### Integration Tests

-Integration tests are used to test the correct integration of the different bricks of the application.
-They are sometimes hard to setup and have to be carefully chosen.
+Integration tests are used to test the proper integration of the different bricks of the application.
+They are sometimes hard to set up and have to be carefully chosen.
 The idea is not to test all possible interactions but to choose relevant ones.
 The feedback of these tests is less fast than with unit tests because they are slower to execute.
 It is important to note that writing too many integration tests for the same interaction can be counter-productive.
 Indeed, the build time will be increased without any added value.

 In a microservice, integration tests can be written for:

-- Repositories when the query is more complex than just a `findById`.
+- Repositories, when the query is more complex than just a `findById`.
-- Services in case of doubt on the interaction between the service and the respository (JPA or transaction issues for instance).
+- Services, in case of doubt on the interaction between the service and the respository (JPA or transaction issues for instance).
 - HTTP clients.
 - Gateways.